15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 11. Brisk Teaching

-Brisk Teaching is a Chrome extension designed to integrate AI capabilities directly into your existing Google Workspace (Docs, Slides, Gmail).
-It acts as a powerful teaching assistant for a wide range of tasks.
+Brisk Teaching is a Chrome extension that brings AI into Google Workspace apps like Docs, Slides, and Gmail.
+It serves as a versatile teaching assistant, helping with a variety of classroom and administrative tasks.

 How Teachers Can Use It: